troclaux/notes/docker.md

 - dockerhub: official cloud service for storing and sharing docker images

 - [containers vs virtual machines](https://www.atlassian.com/microservices/cloud-computing/containers-vs-vms)
-  - virtual machines virtualize an entire machine down to the hardware layers
+  - virtual machines: virtualize an entire machine down to the hardware layers
+    - use hypervisors to emulate hardware
+    - heavyweight
-  - containers only virtualize software layers above the operating system level
+  - containers: only virtualize software layers above the operating system level
+    - do NOT use hypervisors, use the host's OS kernel
+    - lightweight

 ## CLI commands